bl4ze0/Rock-Paper-Scissors/README.md

 # My First Project

-This my first ever python code after 2 months of practicing and training, hope you like it!
+This my first ever python code after 1 month of practicing and training, hope you like it!

 ## Installing

 To run this code:
 * 1st Solution: Downloading it directly using Github
-* 2st Solution: You can clone it directly into your terminal using the command "git clone https://github.com/AgueroCn/Rock-Paper-Scissors.git"
+* 2nd Solution: You can clone it directly into your terminal using the command "git clone https://github.com/AgueroCn/Rock-Paper-Scissors.git"

 ### Prerequisites